Tamara Ashburn

-Private collectors and foundations in New York, Wyoming, Montana, Utah, Colorado, Nevada, California, and Texas currently collect Tamara’s art.
+Private collectors and foundations currently collect Tamara’s art Nationwide.

-Tamara began painting and writing poetry as a child.
-She’s taken classes from The National Wildlife Museum, Jackson Hole Center for the Arts, Central Wyoming College, The Contemporary Austin Art School, and studied under numerous professional artists.
+I began painting and writing poetry as a child.
+I’ve taken classes from the National Wildlife Museum, the Jackson Hole Center for the Arts, Central Wyoming College, and the Contemporary Austin Art School, as well as studying under numerous professional artists.

 “Painting makes me feel like I’m in a dance with my art.
 It’s alive—with all my ancestors and life and energy flowing onto the canvas.”
-Tamara is also inspired by Georgia O’Keeffe, Joan Mitchell, Nicolai Fechin, Gerhardt Richter, Tom Gilleon, Neltje, Fritz Scholder, Theodore Waddell and her mother Raylene Ashburn—an award winning artist from the National Museum of Wildlife Art.
+I find inspiration in the works of Georgia O’Keeffe, Joan Mitchell, Nicolai Fechin, Gerhardt Richter, Tom Gilleon, Neltje, Fritz Scholder, Theodore Waddell, as well as my mother, and grandmother, who were award-winning artists.

 Tamara’s Art Philosophy